For me, sweet breads are a breakfast staple, so I’m understandably obsessed with these delicious low carb blueberry muffins.

 Low carb breakfast – you just got an upgrade!!
 Let’s bake!

-These low carb blueberry muffins taste absolutely heavenly, plus:
+These keto blueberry muffins taste absolutely heavenly, plus:

 - Easy to find ingredients and basic techniques!

-- In just one hour, you’ll have warm, fluffy perfect muffins!
+- In just one hour, you’ll have warm, fluffy perfect keto blueberry muffins!

 - All the luscious flavors and textures we adore in muffins – without the carbs!